Corporate Responsibility

 Educational Support

-RMH recognizes that many well-trained engineering students are needed to facilitate the incredible changes to our buildings and energy systems in the coming decades, and we continue to support local educational institutions producing the next generation of engineers.
-In addition, we believe it is important to assist the schools and programs that have provided many of our employees with needed training to “jumpstart” their engineering careers.
+RMH recognizes that many well-trained engineering students are needed to facilitate the incredible changes to our buildings and energy systems in the coming decades.
+We continue to support local educational institutions that produce the next generation of engineers.
+In addition, we believe it is important to support the schools and programs that have provided many of our employees with the necessary training to “jumpstart” their engineering careers.
 Educational outreach is also accomplished through presentations to other members of the A/E community and to the owners and operators of buildings we design.

-At RMH, sustainability and carbon reduction are woven into the fabric of everything we do.
-These increasingly important measures to safeguarding our environment influence what we purchase, the community activities we support, and how we work.
-We also support organizations promoting carbon reduction, and staff members continue to provide industry guidance on sustainable design practices.
+At RMH, sustainability and carbon reduction are integral to everything we do.
+These increasingly important measures to safeguard our environment influence what we purchase, the community activities we support, and how we work.
+We also help organizations that promote carbon reduction, and our staff members continue to provide industry guidance on sustainable design practices.

 Renewable Energy Credits